Patrick Appleford

-Patrick Robert Norman Appleford (1925-9 December 2018) was an English Anglican priest and hymnwriter.
+Patrick Robert Norman Appleford (4 May 1925 - 9 December 2018) was an English Anglican priest and hymnwriter.
 Along with Geoffrey Beaumont and others he was a founder of the "Twentieth Century Church Light Music Group" around 1960, which significantly affected the development of hymn-writing and hymn-singing across English-speaking churches from that time onwards.

+Life

 Appleford found his vocation to the priesthood at Trinity College, Cambridge, where Beaumont was chaplain.
 He studied for the ministry at Chichester and served his first curacy at All Saints Poplar, in the East End of London from 1952 to 1958.
 He then served as chaplain of Bishops' College, Cheshunt (1958–61).
 From 1961 to 1966 he served with USPG, then moved to Lusaka, Zambia as Dean and Rector of Cathedral of the Holy Cross until 1972.
 On his return to England he was curate-in-charge of Sutton St Nicholas with Sutton St Michael (1973–75), then Chelmsford Diocesan Director of Education (1975–90) and Canon of Chelmsford Cathedral (1978–90).